decoin-exchange/decoin-official-api-docs/rest-api.md

-# Rest API for Decoin Exchange
+# Rest API for [Decoin.io](https://www.decoin.io/) Exchange
 ## General API related Information
  - The base endpoint is:  **[https://apiv1.decoin.io](https://apiv1.decoin.io/)**
- - All endpoints return either a JSON object or array.
+ - All endpoints return either a JSON object or an array.
  - All time and timestamp related fields are in milliseconds.

 ## There are two Main EndPoints